ryanmokeefe/scribble-exercise/readme.md

 ## Models + Migrations

-- Create ERD and build models/migrations for Blog.
+- Create ERD for Posts and Comments
+- Create models for Posts and Comments
+- Create migrations for Posts and Comments

 ## Views + Controllers